thirstler/el_harden/README.md

 This is a collection of scripts that will edit a lot of configuration on the target system in the hope of making it comply with site policy or one of the usual standard benchmarks.
-Currently it implements rules for the USGCB and the C2S benchmarks (C2S being a clone of the CIS benchmark).
+Currently it implements rules for the USGCB and the C2S benchmarks (C2S being roughly a clone of the CIS benchmark).

 Current state: